CardiffMRCPathfinder/GenotypeQCtoHRC/README.md

 13) Global biogeographical ancestry inference - This analysis is based on the set of Ancestry Informative Markers (AIMs) contained in the EUROFORGEN (PMID: [24631693](https://www.sciencedirect.com/science/article/pii/S1872497314000404), [27208666](https://www.sciencedirect.com/science/article/pii/S1872497316300643)) and Kidd (PMID: [24508742](https://www.sciencedirect.com/science/article/pii/S1872497314000039)) panels.
 The original sets contain a grand total of 167 AIMs, but this will be lower depending on the number of SNPs in your dataset.
 As a reference panel, a combination of Human Genome Diversity Project (PMID: [18292342](http://science.sciencemag.org/content/319/5866/1100)) and South Asian Genome Project (PMID: [25115870](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0102645)) is used.
 Ancestry inference is based on Fisher's Linear Discriminant Analysis algorithm (PMID: [16193326](https://link.springer.com/article/10.1007%2Fs00439-005-0012-1)), which has been applied to the first `r paste0(pca.aim1.tw)` principal components of the HGDP+SAGP dataset.
 This optimal number of PCs has been determined using the Tracy-Widom test for eigenvalues (PMID: [17194218](https://journals.plos.org/plosgenetics/article?id=10.1371/journal.pgen.0020190)).
 14) The html report is generated and data is saved in appropriate sub-directories.

 # Usage

-To run the pipeline you will need to modify the accompanying .sh script for your own purposes.
-The following R packages are also required:
+To run the pipeline you will need to modify the accompanying Rmd and .sh script for your own purposes.
+The following lines (87-98) can be easily modified for your own QC parameters:
+qc0.max.femaleF <- 0.2 # Maximum female X-linked homozygosity
+qc0.min.maleF <- 0.8 # Minimum male X-linked homozygosity
+qc1.call.rate <- 0.95 # Minimum marker call rate
+qc2.coverage <- 0.95 # Minimum individual genotyping coverage
+qc3.hwepval <- 1e-6 # Maximum mid p-value for the HWE test
+qc4.maf <- 0.01 # Minimum MAF for PCA
+qc4.pcairs <- 5 # Number of PCs used to correct kinship matrix
+qc4.kin <- 0.1 # Minimum kinship to include pairs of samples in report
+max.aimpcs <- 32 #
+min.prob.aim1 <- 0.8 # Minimal ancestry percentage to classify one person
+min.prob.admx <- 0.4 # Minimal ancestry percentage to send a person
+min.prob.aim2 <- 0.8 # Minimal ancestry percentage to classify one person

+# R Packages

 library("tidyverse") # Package version: 1.2.1
 library("ggthemes") # Package version: 4.0.1